CaptureClient

 Navigation

-Our interviews with new users of the CaptureClient application revealed that the top labels in the navigation were not intuitive enough and users had to open all the tabs to know what they would find there.
-Therefore we eliminated the individual sub pages in the left navigation to directly showed the pages upfront for efficiency and clarity.
+Our interviews with new users of the CaptureClient application revealed that the top labels in the navigation needed to be more intuitive, and users had to open all the tabs to know what they would find there.
+Therefore I eliminated the individual sub-pages in the left navigation to directly showed the pages upfront for efficiency and clarity.

 Information Architecture